Help us to save our museum ships! Learn More

 ALBERT PARKER NIBLACK

-Albert Parker Niblack, born in Vincennes, Ind., 25 July 1859, was appointed to the Naval Academy 22 September 1876; graduated 10 June 1880; and was assigned to Lackawanna.
+Albert Parker Niblack — born in Vincennes, Ind., on 25 July 1859 — was appointed to the U.S. Naval Academy on 22 September 1876.
+Graduating on 10 June 1880, he was assigned to Lackawanna.
 During the decades that followed, Niblack served on many ships and held several interesting posts ashore including work with the Smithsonian Institution, duty in the Bureau of Navigation, and a tour in the Office of Naval Intelligence.
-He won his first command, Iroquois, 10 February 1904, and subsequently commanded some of the Navy’s most famous ships including Hartford and Olympia.
+He earned his first command, Iroquois, on 10 February 1904, and subsequently commanded some of the Navy’s most famous ships including Hartford and Olympia.
 He was naval attache to Argentina, Brazil, Chile, Germany and The Netherlands, and served as a member of the General Board.
-When the United States entered World War I, he took command of Division 1, Atlantic Fleet, with Alabama as flagship 5 April 1917, and was appointed Rear Admiral 31 August.
-Niblack assumed command of Squadron 2, Patrol Force, 23 October and served in this post through the Armistice.
-He became Director of Naval Intelligence 1 March 1919, and Naval Attache in London 6 August 1920.
-As Vice Admiral, he commanded U.S. Naval Forces in European waters 15 January 1921 to 17 June 1922.
-After commanding the 6th Naval District at Charleston, S.C., Vice Admiral Niblack retired 25 July 1923.
-He died at Monte Carlo, Monaco 20 August 1929
+When the U.S. entered World War I, he was given command of Division 1, Atlantic Fleet, with Alabama (Battleship No. 8) as flagship on 5 April 1917, and was appointed rear admiral on 31 August.
+Niblack assumed command of Squadron 2, Patrol Force, on 23 October 1917 and served in that post through the Armistice in November 1918.
+He became Director of Naval Intelligence on 1 March 1919, and Naval Attache in London on 6 August 1920.
+As vice admiral, he commanded U.S. Naval Forces in European waters (15 January 1921 — 17 June 1922).
+After serving as commandant of the Sixth Naval District at Charleston, S.C., Vice Adm.
+Niblack retired on 25 July 1923.
+He died at Monte Carlo, Monaco, on 20 August 1929.

 Disposition: